MarouBen/Ethepy/README.md

 ### How to use Ethepy:

-Once you have installed all the necessary libraries (if you want to install the librairies manually check notes.md ), run the program, and voila, you have your predictions (change the width and height if you have a smaller screen in the styling function).
+Once you have installed all the necessary libraries, run the program, and voila, you have your predictions (change the width and height if you have a smaller screen in the styling function).

 ### License